Deep South USA Plus Texas

 Finally it’s Dallas, which during the 1980s was the setting of the world’s most watched TV programme!
 However probably more famously, in 1963 the ’Big D’ was propelled to world attention when (allegedly!), Lee Harvey Oswald assassinated President John F. Kennedy, for whatever reason we shall ultimately never know and after which it seemed the entire planet went into mourning - especially so when his son poignantly saluted his father’s coffin.
 We see the ‘grassy knoll’ and learn all about the events of that famous day.

-- Spend three days in ‘The Big Easy’, New Orleans, and enjoy a walking tour with a local guide through the iconic French Quarter
+- Stay in New Orleans’ iconic French Quarter and enjoy a walking tour with a local guide

-- Visit Studio B in Nashville and Sun Studios in Memphis, where some of the world’s best loved songs of the last fifty years were recorded
+- Tour Studio B in Nashville and Sun Studios in Memphis, where some of the world’s best loved songs of the last 50 years were recorded

-- Guided tour of Houston’s NASA Johnson Space Centre, from where the Apollo Moon landings were planned and controlled
+- Guided tour of Houston’s NASA Johnson Space Centre, from where the Apollo Moon landings were controlled

-- Visit the Alamo in San Antonio where 183 settlers fought for Texas’ independence from Mexico
+- Visit the Alamo in San Antonio, where the settlers fought for Texas’ independence from Mexico

 Holiday Provided By